george-aristides/project-1/github-guide.md

 If you have questions or are confused about anything related to the github process PLEASE make sure to refer to this, look it up, or better yet ask someone for help!
 Making mistakes with this can sometimes cause really annoying problems for yourself or other collaborators, which is something I have done to myself on solo projects, and fixing them can be a pain.

+I have worked on projects/teams with a lot going on so I am doing my best to use what I learned from those experiences in this guide.
+If you notice any mistakes or have suggestions or anything else please let me know.
+I am doing this from memory plus I may just be wrong sometimes so feedback is appreciated.

 To do work on this, start by cloning the repository.
 Open terminal and go to the place you want to store your local copy of the repo For me, I like to keep them on my desktop, so I will type "cd/Desktop" to go there